abdullahabduljabbarab/clearance-federation/README.md

 - **IEEE 1278.1 DIS** over UDP multicast, in-house wire codec
 - **OMG DDS** via eProsima Fast DDS 3.6.1
-- **OMG DDS** via RTI Connext DDS 7.7.0 (commercial parallel runtime)
+- **OMG DDS** via RTI Connext 7.7.0 (commercial parallel runtime)
-- **IEEE 1516-2010 HLA-Evolved** via OpenRTI 0.10.0, RPR-FOM 2.0 base
+- **IEEE 1516-2010 HLA-Evolved** via OpenRTI 0.10.0, RPR-FOM 2.0 extension

 All four run concurrently against the same authoritative airspace state.
-The same aircraft state hits Wireshark as a spec-compliant Entity State PDU, appears in RTI Administration Console as a discoverable DomainParticipant with six DataWriters, and lands in an HLA federation as an `ATCManagedAircraft` object with encoded attributes.
-Same tick, four wires, four vendor runtimes, zero overlap between them.
+The same aircraft state decodes field-by-field in Wireshark's DIS dissector as an Entity State PDU, byte-verified against the spec, appears in RTI Administration Console as a discoverable DomainParticipant with six DataWriters, and lands in an HLA federation as an `ATCManagedAircraft` object with encoded attributes.
+Same tick, four wires, four vendor runtimes, no shared serialisation code between them.

 This is a read-only mirror of the four federation modules as they live inside CLEARANCE.
 It does not build on its own.
 It exists so